-To provide participants and communities participating in ILSFA with benefits beyond electricity cost-savings, 25% of funding for each sub-program per program year is reserved for projects that promote "Energy Sovereignty."
+To provide participants and communities participating in ILSFA with benefits beyond electricity cost-savings, 25% of funding for each sub-program per program year is reserved for projects that promote "Energy Sovereignty." energy sovereignty."
 Although P.A.
-102-0662 does not define Energy Sovereignty, the 2024 Long-Term Plan provides the following definition of "Energy Sovereignty":
+102-0662 does not define Energy Sovereigntyenergy sovereignty, the 2024 Long-Term Plan provides the following definition of "Energy Sovereigntyenergy sovereignty":